pmasotagne/global-changes/doc/guide.md

 ## 4. Functionality Demonstrations

-### Form Interface for Splitting Fields
+### Form Interface
-When you use the function to split fields, a dedicated form appears for entering the required data.
+When you use any function, a dedicated form appears for entering the required data.
 The following image shows an example of the interface used for splitting fields.

 **Example Form:**